-The 12 communities in the study area were defined by the project team based on similarities in land use and context and by following Census Bureau and TAZ boundaries and visible features.
-The Census Bureau tracts/block groups are used in the evaluation of demographics.
+The study area is located within four US census tracts.
+Census Tracts 46.08 and 46.09 are in the Charleston County portion of the study area, and Census Tracts 204.04 and 204.05 are in the Berkeley County portion of the study area.
+The 12 communities were defined by the project team based on similarities in land use and context and by following Census Bureau and TAZ boundaries and visible features.
+The Census Bureau tracts/groups are used in the evaluation of demographics.
 While the TAZ boundaries align fairly closely to the census tract boundaries, they are not an exact match.
-Therefore, economics and growth trends within the study area are based on the TAZ boundaries, but will be referred to by the census tract numbers for consistency.
+Therefore, economics and growth trends within the study area are based on the TAZ boundaries but will be referred to by the census tract numbers for consistency.
 Charleston County Census Tract 46.08 contains TAZs 548-549 and 558-561.
 Charleston County Census Tract 46.09 contains TAZs 553-55 and 571-572.
 Berkeley County Census Tract 204.04 contains TAZs 1154-1157.
 Berkeley County Census Tract 204.05 contains TAZs 1158-1160.
-Figure 7 presents a map showing the TAZ boundaries.
+Figure 6 presents a map showing the TAZ boundaries.